nih-cfde/training-and-engagement/docs/CF-Tutorials/MIME-type/Intro_MIME_type.md

 MIME types
 ==============

-MIME which stands for Multipurpose Internet Mail Extensions are standards for recognizing the format of a file.
+Multipurpose Internet Mail Extensions (MIME) are standards for recognizing the format of a file.
 MIME types follow a certain format:
 ```
 media-type/subtype-identifier